 When published, the database included >18,000 estimates for 2100 species from ~950 studies.
 Since then, the database kept growing integrating additional data, and it now includes data for >2600 species, and ~22,000 estimates from >1200 studies.

-I am currently researching on these data and I plan to release an updated version of the dataset in the future.
+We are currently researching on these data and we plan to release an updated version of the dataset in the future.
 In the meanwhile, if you are interested in the data for a specific project, please get in contact.

 Papers in which the database has been used: